What Types of Support Do Online English Tutoring Companies Provide New Teachers?By Camille Turner

 First, what are the requirements to teach English online for a company?

-Most online English tutoring companies, such as Zebra English or iTutorGroup, seek applicants who have proven training in teaching English to speakers of other languages, and therefore require TEFL/TESOL certification (these terms are used interchangeably).
-At minimum, its recommended that you a 120-hour certification that’s internationally recognized and from an accredited institution.
+Most online English tutoring companies, such as iTutorGroup, seek applicants who have proven training in teaching English to speakers of other languages, and therefore require TEFL/TESOL certification (these terms are used interchangeably).
+At a minimum, it’s recommended that you have a 120-hour certification that’s internationally recognized and from an accredited institution.

 To set yourself apart from other applicants and prepare yourself with the specific methodology, skills, and technology needed to teach in the virtual classroom, add Specialized Certification in Teaching English Online to your general training.

 If you’re reading this article, you may be completely new to teaching English online, and therefore have no previous experience.
 That’s okay!
 Luckily, while many online English tutoring companies do require some past experience, it is possible to find ones that don’t.
-For example, Landi English, a company based out of China that prides itself on its collaborative community of online teachers, doesn’t have an experience requirement.
-Likewise, online tutoring company, 51Talk, doesn’t require prior teaching experience.
+For example, online tutoring company 51Talk doesn’t require prior teaching experience.

 Your non-teaching skills count